xat/castnow/README.md

 #### User-Plugin support

 If someone wants to write his own plugin without modifying the castnow codebase he will be able todo that.
-The idea here is that the user can either use some sort of `--plugins-directory` parameter.
-If he does not do that, castnow will look if a directory `/home/<user>/.castnow/plugins` exists and load the plugins from out of there.
+The idea here is that the user can dynamicly load plugins with some sort of `--plugin` parameter (e.g. `--plugin ./myplugin.js`).

 #### Better/Smarter transcoding